PredictiveEcology/drat/README.md

+# Predictive Ecology packages

-`drat` repository of development versions of R packages developed by the Predictive Ecology Group.
+A `drat` repository of development versions of R packages developed by the Predictive Ecology Group.

-To get started using packages from this repo:
+## Getting started

 1. install the `drat` package: